Typhoon Nesat (2017): Philippines

-Even though Typhoon Nesat (Gorio) remained well away from the country, the system enhanced the southwest monsoon which resulted in torrential rains and severe flooding, particularly in western Luzon.
+Even though Nesat remained well away from the country, the system enhanced the southwest monsoon which resulted in torrential rains and severe flooding, particularly in western Luzon.
 Damages reportedly reached ₱247.58 million (US$4.9 million).
 On July 27, Executive Secretary Salvador Medialdea announces the suspension of work in all government offices and classes in public school at all levels in Metro Manila due to inclement weather.

 Taiwan

 Before Nesat made landfall, more than 10,000 people, largely from the southern parts of Taiwan, were evacuated and 1,612 were moved into shelters.
 A total of 145 international flights were cancelled.
 As Nesat moved inland, it produced strong winds that downed power lines, leaving nearly half a million households without electricity.
 A total of 111 people were injured when the typhoon hit.
-Agricultural losses across the country were estimated at $176 million NT (US$5.83 million).
-Nearly 200 schools across Taiwan were damaged, accounting for about $17.8 million NT (US$588,000) of losses.
-Together with Tropical Storm Haitang a few days later, a total of $280.5 million NT (US$9.26 million) worth of damage was inflicted on the country.
+Agricultural losses across the country were estimated at NT$176 million (US$5.83 million).
+Nearly 200 schools across Taiwan were damaged, accounting for about NT$17.8 million (US$588,000) of losses.
+Together with Tropical Storm Haitang a few days later, a total of NT$280.5 million (US$9.26 million) worth of damage was inflicted on the country.